byronwasti/Lab1/writeup.md

 ## Test Results

+For all of our operations, we were able to exhaustively test all the possible cases with a single bitslice.
+For larger strings of "a" and "b," we had to select specific cases to test the functionality of our operations.

+### Basic Gates
+For the basic gates, we chose to do only one test for each gate.
+We chose values for "a" and "b" that contain substrings of each relevant relation.
+Thus, by testing these 2 values, we are testing all the cases for each gate repeatedly.
+Our testing of these gates didn't require us to make any changes to our implementation because Verilog has these basic gates built in.
+THey worked well on our first try.

+### Add/Subtract

+### SLT

 > For each ALU operation, include the following in your report:

 > A written description of what tests you chose, and why you chose them.
 This should be roughly a paragraph or two per operation.